sanjeetsagar/Advanced-Laravel-Testing/README.md

 In summary, the way to assert file downloads will vary depending on the framework and testing library you are using.
 But you can use similar methods as shown above to assert if a file is downloaded correctly.

-# All Assertions List and What If You Don't Find The Right Assertion? write in markdown format
+# All Assertions List and What If You Don't Find The Right Assertion?

 There are many different types of assertions that you can use when writing tests, depending on the testing framework and library you are using.
 Here are some common assertions that are available in most testing frameworks: